MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 * [Microsoft.VisualStudio.LanguageServer.Client](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client)

 > [!NOTE]
-> When you take a dependency on the nuget package above, the Newtonsoft.Json and StreamJsonRpc packages are added to your project as well. **Do not update these packages unless you are certain that those new versions will be installed on the version of Visual Studio that your extension targets**.
+> When you take a dependency on the NuGet package after you complete the previous steps, the Newtonsoft.Json and StreamJsonRpc packages are added to your project as well. **Do not update these packages unless you are certain that those new versions will be installed on the version of Visual Studio that your extension targets**.
 The assemblies will not be included in your VSIX -- instead, they will be picked up from the Visual Studio installation directory.
 If you are referencing a newer version of the assemblies than what is installed on a user's machine, your extension *will not work*.

 You can then create a new class that implements the [ILanguageClient](/dotnet/api/microsoft.visualstudio.languageserver.client.ilanguageclient?view=visualstudiosdk-2017) interface, the main interface needed for language clients connecting to an LSP-based language server.